-- If you do not know the addresses of the master name servers, look for them in the TREX admin tool under Landscape Tree → Configuration: <host>:<name_server_port><:name server mode>. - 2.
-Change the Java client parameters for all server processes in the cluster as follows:
+1. If you do not know the addresses of the master name servers, look for them in the TREX admin tool under Landscape → Configuration: <Host>:<Name Server Port><:Name Server Mode>.

+- Change the Java client parameters [Page 101] for all server processes of the cluster as follows: - Enter one master name server in the following parameter: